th2-net/th2-conn-sailfish/README.md

 #### Fixed:

-+ Netty services does not copy metadata to the `IMessage` when sending one.
++ Netty services do not copy metadata to the `IMessage` when sending one.
 Now they do.

 ### 3.8.0